weihaipy/saiorm/docs/index.rst

 **ATTENTION**

-- Saiorm does not convert value type in native functions and IN and other condition (eg.limit,order_by,group_by,various join).
+- Saiorm does not convert value type in native functions and IN and other condition(eg.limit,order_by,group_by,various join).
-If you want to use the values passed from user,you must check them, because it's easily to triggering injection vulnerability.
+If you want to use the values passed from user,you must check them,because it's easily to triggering injection vulnerability.

-- Support MySQL and PostgreSQL only,you can inherit from saiorm.base.BaseDB to support other types of database with the same API,like siaorm.PostgreSQL.ChainDB.
+- Support MySQL and PostgreSQL only,you can inherit from saiorm.base.ChainDB to support other types of database with the same API,like siaorm.PostgreSQL.ChainDB.

 - Saiorm require python3 pymysql psycopg2.